HubRise/website/content/developers/api/en/customer-management.md

 A null `ref` can be used for no more than one of any customer's loyalty cards.
 A store running a single loyalty scheme would typically use loyalty cards with a null `ref` for each customer.

-`balance` is updated automatically by HubRise when loyalty operations are created.
-This field cannot be changed directly.
+You can update `balance` either by specifying the new balance, or by creating a loyalty operation containing the difference of points.
+In both cases, the balance is updated and a loyalty operation is created.

 ### 3.1.
 Retrieve Loyalty Card